ApologeticAI/ASV-Bible/README.md

 ## Apostolic Inspired Version (AIV) — JSON Bible

+NOTE: This is a work in progress translation and will be updated and improved upon as time goes on.

 A chapter-by-chapter JSON dataset of the **Apostolic Inspired Version (AIV)** Bible translation, including:

 - **Verse text**